Hussein Chalayan: Professional career

-In 2002 Chalayan expanded his design portfolio with his menswear line, the exclusive rights of which were sold to internet retailer Yoox.com in 2007.
+In July 2002 Chalayan launched his first menswear collection, which was manufactured by Italian company Gibo.
+The exclusive rights of which were sold to internet retailer Yoox.com in 2007.
 After going through financial woes including having to move his studio three times and working from home with his team in-between, he announced plans to relocate his fashion shows to Paris.
 In 2004, he added another diffusion line to his expanding list of design duties.

-In 2007 he donated a showpiece to the Fashion is Art exhibition in aid of radio station Capital 95.8's Help a London Child charity which was sold at an exclusive auction in London.
+In 2007 Chalayan donated a showpiece to the Fashion is Art exhibition in aid of radio station Capital 95.8's Help a London Child charity, which was sold at an exclusive auction in London.

-In early 2008 he designed a series of laser LED dresses in collaboration with luxury label Swarovski, showcased in Tokyo.
-28 February 2008, Chalayan was appointed as the creative director for German sportswear label Puma.
-Puma have also announced that they have purchased a majority stake in his label.
-The designer also collaborated with German hoisery and legwear label Falke to produce one-off footwear pieces for his Autumn/Winter 2008 collection showcased in Paris.
+In early 2008 Chalayan designed a series of laser LED dresses in collaboration with luxury label Swarovski, showcased in Tokyo.

+On 28 February 2008, Chalayan was appointed as the creative director for German sportswear label Puma.
+Puma also purchased a majority stake in his label.
+The designer also collaborated with German hosiery and legwear label Falke to produce one-off footwear pieces for his Autumn/Winter 2008 collection showcased in Paris.
+In 2010, he bought back his brand from Puma.

+In 2010 Chalayan opened his I Am Sad Leyla multimedia installation at Lisson Gallery in London.

+Starting with the 2012 spring collections, the brand became known as Chalayan instead of Hussein Chalayan.
+The brand also launched a collection called Grey Label that was priced below the runway line.

-In 2010 he opened his I Am Sad Leyla multimedia installation at the Lisson Gallery in London, and bought back his brand from Puma.
-On 13 February 2011, he and Nicola Formichetti collaborated with Lady Gaga at the 53rd Annual Grammy Awards.
+On 13 February 2011, Chalayan and Nicola Formichetti collaborated with Lady Gaga at the 53rd Annual Grammy Awards.